-Besides creating shared libraries of reusable Mule flows and error handlers, there may be a need to create a shared custom connector to integrate with the backend platform.
+In addition to creating shared libraries of reusable Mule flows and error handlers, there may be a need to create a shared custom connector to integrate with the backend platform.
 First, it is recommended to review all existing connectors already developed by Mulesoft and the community.
-If there are no connectors on Exchange to meet the needs, a custom connector is recommended.
+If there are no connectors on Exchange to meet the needs, a custom connector may be required.
 The connector is a Java component that is packaged as a connector and published to the organization’s private Exchange repository.
-Once the connector is created and published to Exchange, any Mule project that needs to leverage this connector can now add it to the project, by reviewing the list of connectors on the organization’s Exchange dashboard.
+Once the connector is created and published to Exchange, any Mule project that needs to use this connector can add it to the project by reviewing the list of connectors on the organization’s Exchange dashboard.

 Custom connectors are modules that have a direct connection to a target backend source system.
 However, in some cases, there may be a need to create a custom module with reusable logic such as custom validation or security integration, without a need to connect to the backend source system.
 In that case, instead of creating a custom connector, a custom Mule 4.x module should be created.
 A module and connector are packaged the same way, as a Java custom component with specific configuration to instruct Mule that this is a custom module or connector.
 Once the shared module or connector is packaged, it should be added to the organization’s Exchange repository.